MaZderMind/django-vs-extjs/README.md

 Finally the Views presented by the ViewSet needs to be converted to URLs.
 This is done by the Router.
 The REST-Api works best with a single REST-Router, so we start in the [global urls.py-File](djangotest/urls.py#L9) and call into the register-method of the Polls-app in [Line 13](djangotest/urls.py#L13).
 The register-Method is defined in the [rest.py File](polls/rest.py#L16) of the Polls-App and just registers the ViewSet with the Router.
 The Router generates the all required urls and is embedded in the global url-scheme below `/api` in [the global urls.py-File](djangotest/urls.py#L30). `/api` was chosen arbitrarily by me.

 ## REST-Api-Urls
-After this you can access the browable REST-Api by accessing your local server at http://localhost:8000/api/.
+After this you can access the browable REST-Api by accessing your local server at [http://localhost:8000/api/](http://localhost:8000/api/).
 In the top-right corner there is a login-button which allows you to log into the browable REST-Api and see restricted resources.
-The required URLs are registered in the global [urls.py-File](djangotest/urls.py#L24), too, as http://localhost:8000/api/api/ui-auth/. `/api/ui-auth` was also chosen arbitrarily by me.
+The required URLs are registered in the global [urls.py-File](djangotest/urls.py#L24), too, as [http://localhost:8000/api/api/ui-auth/](http://localhost:8000/api/api/ui-auth/). `/api/ui-auth` was also chosen arbitrarily by me.

+## Frontend
+The whole HTML/CSS/JS-Code lives in a Django-App called frontend. ensure_csrf_cookie

+## ExtJS MVC

+## Login
+## Navigation
+## Demo-View: Polls
+## Store

+## CrsfTokenHelper
+## DjangoProxy

 ## Filtering